PeterLuschny/table/README.md

   2) All tables are (0,0)-based.
 If the table in the OEIS is (1,1)-based, adapt it.
 Often the best way to do this is to prepend a column (1, 0, 0, ...) to the left of the table.

-  3) Keep the design philosophy you see in the code: all implementations are based on the rows of a triangle, not on individual terms T(n, k).
+  3) Keep the design philosophy you see in the code: base the implementations are based on the rows of a triangle, not on individual terms T(n, k), whenever possible.

   4) We do not aim for one-liners.
 Readability is important.